samTrent/RTWebscraper/README.md

 Simply run RTWebscrapper.py via Python 3

 Enter the name of a move you want to look up.
-If the move that you enter doesnt turn up, try entering the name of the move followed by the date the move came out.
-If the movie still doesn't show up but you know its listed on Rotten Tomatoes, check the URL for the movie's homepage and enter that in.
+If the move that you enter doesn't turn up, try entering the name of the move followed by the date the move came out.
+If the movie still doesn't show up but you know its listed on Rotten Tomatoes, check the URL on the movie's homepage and enter that in.

 ### Examples
 ```